RaySheikh/go-webserver-boilerplate/README.md

-# Go Web Server Boilerplate
+# go-webserver-boilerplate

-This is a boilerplate for a simple web server built with Go, featuring structured logging, OpenTelemetry integration, and configuration management using Viper.
+A boilerplate project for building a RESTful web server in Go with structured logging, OpenTelemetry integration, and Prometheus metrics.

 ## Features

-- Simple web server with a sample endpoint
-- Structured logging with Logrus
+- **RESTful API**: Responds to HTTP requests.
+- **Structured Logging**: Uses Logrus for JSON formatted logs.
-- OpenTelemetry for tracing
+- **OpenTelemetry**: Provides observability with tracing and metrics.
-- Configuration management using Viper (supports YAML and environment variables)
-- Docker support for building and running the application

-## Prerequisites

-- Go 1.22 or later
-- Docker (for containerization)
-- Make (for managing build tasks)
+- **Prometheus Metrics**: Exposes application metrics for monitoring. (port 8081/metrics)
+- **Configuration**: Utilizes a YAML configuration file with JSON tags in Go structs.

 ## Getting Started